orsonteodoro/gcf2/profiles/minmax-v2/README.md

 * Control Flow Integrity (CFI) for everything but @system
 * Disables -ffast-math sub-options upon keyword or expression matching violations to reduce bugs.
-* For performance configs, one may start out with -O0, but rely on auto bumps.
+* For performance configs, one may start out with -O0 (as the default {C,CXX}FLAGS), but rely on auto bumps.
 * -O1 auto bumps happen for packages with large estimated MLOCs which typically have sloppy code.
 * -O3 auto bumps happen for packages with opengl or linear math keywords.
 * Modders should arrange it so lowest level bumps come first and higher bumps override for dynamic lists.